unit-io/unitdb/memdb/README.md

 - All DB methods are safe for concurrent use by multiple goroutines.

 ## Quick Start
-To build unitdb from source code use go get command.
+To build memdb from source code use go get command.

 > go get -u github.com/unit-io/unitdb/memdb